SearchSG/dev-portal-admin-portal-docs/application-searchbar.md

     - If the option "I am using API data source(s) only" is selected in the previous step, in addition to following the guide to complete the integration with your website, you must also:
         - Click on "Add API data source".
           ![Create app](images/application/search_bar/complete_setup_API_data_source.png)
         - Complete the creation of the index on the "Index Overview" - "Data Sources" page.
-Follow [this guide](index-searchbar#step-42-setup-an-api-data-source) to proceed.
+Follow [this guide](index-publicweb#step-42-setup-an-api-data-source) to proceed.
           ![Create app](images/application/search_bar/search_bar_index_overview.png)

 6. Click on "View dashboard" to access the dashboard page.
     - The application status will initially show as "Inactive" and will change to "Active" once the integration is complete on your website.

-### Configuring your Search Bar
+### Configuring your Website Search Bar

 Once your search Bar application is created, you can customise your search application under `Applications > Search Bar` section in the side menu.